Jeff Jones (basketball): College

 Jones finished his career as Virginia's all-time assists leader (598), and his 200 assists during the 1979–80 season was UVa's single-season record until both marks were later broken by John Crotty.
 Jones served as the team captain as a senior during the 1981–82 season and played in 129 games during his career.
 For his career, he averaged 6.6 points and 4.6 assists per game, while shooting 52.2 percent from the field and 74.3% from the free-throw line.

 Despite being drafted by the NBA's Indiana Pacers in 1982, Jones never played as a professional.
-He graduated from Virginia in the same year with a Bachelor of Science degree in Psychology.
+He graduated from Virginia in the same year with a Bachelor of Science degree in psychology.

 Coaching career

 University of Virginia

-After graduation he spent eight seasons as an assistant coach under Terry Holland at Virginia until tabbed the 8th head coach in Virginia Cavaliers history in 1990.
+After graduation, he spent eight seasons as an assistant coach under Terry Holland at Virginia until being tabbed the 8th head coach in Virginia Cavaliers history in 1990.
 He would go on to lead that program for eight seasons.
 He led Virginia to six postseason appearances (five NCAA, one NIT), a share of the 1995 ACC regular-season title and four 20-win campaigns.
 He beat Roy Williams and #1 seeded Kansas in Kansas City to reach the Elite 8 in 1995.

 Jones' tenure in Charlottesville crested at that point; he only had one winning season in his final three years.
-He resigned at the end of the 1997-98 season, having spent the first 20 years of his adult life at UVa as either a player, assistant coach, or head coach.
+He resigned at the end of the 1997–98 season, having spent the first 20 years of his adult life at UVa as either a player, assistant coach, or head coach.